mdibl/biocore_documentation/dataset_downloads_sra.md

 It took me some time to install sratools through NCBI documentation, so here is another, easier, method.
 Instead of going through the process manually, you can install it using Homebrew, an (imo fantastic) package manager for macOS and Linux
 * To install Homebrew, just past the following into your terminal: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
+**Follow up on WSL/Linux Installation, running into issues with perl**
 * Once homebrew is installed, you need to add the tap brewsci/bio
   * This contains tons of bioinformatics packages, with one included being sratoolkit
   * Simply type `brew tap brewsci/bio` in the command line